 Don’t be fooled by bad bots.
 Now that you’re familiar with their characteristics, here are some extra tips to protect yourself.

-Don’t click suspicious links.
+Don’t click any suspicious links.

-Set up malware protection.
+Set up malware protection for your devices.

 Track your analytics if you’re running an ad.